fabien-ors/swigex0/README.md

 * C++ static and shared library compilation and local installation
 * Python and R packages local installation through CMake and SWIG
 * Non regression tests in C++, Python and R (using CTest and automatic github actions)
-* Python and R packages deployment on PyPi and CRAN-like (using manual github actions and [drat](https://dirk.eddelbuettel.com/code/drat.html))
+* Python and R packages deployment on PyPi and CRAN-like (using manual github actions)

-A lot of CMake and SWIG instructions in this project have been used to solve issues I encountered.
-There certainly exist smarter and simpler ways to accomplish all the stuff.
-Feel free to suggest any simplifications in order to make *swigex0* as simple as possible!
+A lot of CMake, SWIG and github actions instructions in this project have been used to solve issues I encountered.
+There certainly exists smarter and simpler ways to accomplish all the stuff.
+Feel free to suggest any simplifications or bug fixed in order to make *swigex0* as simple and robust as possible!

 Look for 'TODO' keyword for remaining issues.